This post may contain affiliate links. See my disclosure policy.

 - Spinach and mushroom: Blanched or boiled spinach, sliced mushrooms, minced garlic, and a touch of oil to cook the mushrooms.

-How to make Starbucks sous vide egg bites
+How to make sous vide egg bites

 Step 1- Blend the eggs, cream cheese, gruyere cheese, salt, and pepper.

-In a skillet, heat some oil and cook the mushrooms until tender.
+Step 3- In a skillet, heat some oil and cook the mushrooms until tender.
 Add the chopped spinach and garlic.
 Cook for a few more minutes and set aside.

-Step 3- Assemble the egg bites.
-Get six jars.
-Add bacon and grated gruyere cheese to two jars.
+Step 4- Add bacon and grated gruyere cheese to two jars.
 Add the spinach and mushroom mixture to another two jars.
 Lastly, place roasted sliced peppers and sliced green peppers in the bottom of the remaining jars.
-Pour the egg mixture on top.

-Recipe tips and variations
+Recipe variations

 - Change the cheese.
-Try Swiss cheese, Monterey jack cheese, feta cheese, or cheddar.
+Try Swiss cheese, Monterey Jack cheese, feta cheese, or cheddar.

 - Make them creamier by adding a splash of heavy cream or whole milk to the egg mixture.

-- Make egg white bites by omitting the yolks and doubling up on the egg whites.
+- Make egg white bites by omitting the yolks and doubling the amount of egg whites.

 - Increase the protein.
 Using cottage cheese or ricotta cheese instead of cream cheese is another great way to increase the protein content.